OjasRane/Face-Recognition/analysis/README.md

 - scikit-learn
 - JupyterLab or VS Code notebooks

-Install them with either `uv sync` or `pip install -r requirements.txt` from the project root.
+Install them with either `uv sync` or `pip install -e .` from the project root.

 ## How to run